paulczar/paulczar.github.io-source/content/blog/streaming-devopsdays-texas/index.md

 In order to facilitate live sessions I chose to use Zoom.
 I could have used OBS.Ninja like above, however that would have required a bunch of extra work vs doing the basic window-grab of Zoom.

-I created a Zoom scene in OBS in which I added a Window source for Zoom, a "technical difficulties" source under the Zoom source (so it would show if zoom crashed or whatever) and an Audio Input source for the Virtual Audio Cable.
+I created a Zoom scene in OBS in which I added a Window source for Zoom, a "technical difficulties" source under the Zoom source (so it would show if zoom crashed or whatever) and an Audio Input source for the **Virtual Audio Cable B**.

 I used the CTRL-Drag of the bounding box for the Zoom source to cut out the borders and controls of the zoom window to make it look a little less "zoomy".

-I also configured Zoom to use the Virtual Audio Cable as the speaker, I wouldn't be sending audio to Zoom so I just left the Mic on the default setting, but I could have used a second Virtual Audio Cable to route audio from OBS to Zoom's Mic.
+I configured Zoom to use the **Virtual Audio Cable B** as the speaker, I wouldn't be sending audio to Zoom but just in case I set the Zoom Mic on the to **Virtual Audio Cable A** and muted it.
+If I needed to test Audio with the guests I could unmute it in Zoom and they would hear the stream audio.

 ![Zoom Scene](./zoom-scene.png)